aji70/aji70/README.md

 👋 Hi there
 - My name is Ajidokwu Sabo, I am a junior Blockchain developer.
-- 👀 I’m interested in tech, obviously😂, a Blockchain Enthusiast
+- 👀 I’m interested in tech, obviously😂, a Blockchain Enthusiast.
+- member of web3bridge cohort X, Currently in training tho 🤗
 - 🌱 I’m currently learning Solidity.
 - 💞️ I’m looking to collaborate on different projects to build my skills and provide solutions.
 - 📫 How to reach me:
 - Email: ajidokwu@gmail.com
 - Twitter: @ajisabo2
+- Discord: Ajidokwu
+- LinkedIn: www.linkedin.com/in/ajidokwu-sabo-a81172247
 - While you are here, you should definitely check out some of my stuff👍

 Tech Stack: HTML, CSS, JavaScript(React.js), Typescript, Solidity.